mayrajeo/lulc_ml/README.md

 If you have properly configured GPU with enough memory, then replace tensorflow with tensorflow-gpu.
 If you plan to train new networks, then you must have one.

 Using CSC taito-gpu to train the networks requires different approach.
 Perhaps the easiest way to is to use python-env/3.5.3-ml -module and install required packages with pip install --user \<package\>.
+At least xarray, opencv, netcdf4, rasterio and gdal should be installed there.
 Then just use batch jobs as instructed to train.
 Note that ml-python packages aren't installed on taito.

 ### Training data generation